stancl/tenancy-docs/source/docs/v3/routes.blade.md

 You may register central routes in `routes/web.php` or `routes/api.php` like you're used to.
 However, you need to make one small change to your RouteServiceProvider.

+> Note: Since Laravel 11, there isn't a `RouteServiceProvider`, so you can instead wrap your central routes in a `Route::domain(...)->group(...)` call.
+See the quickstart guide for an example.

 You don't want central routes — think landing pages and sign up forms — to be accessible on tenant domains.
 For that reason, register them in such a way that they're **only** accessible on your central domains:

 ```php